 How much is enough?

 Before preparing herbs for medicinal use, why not consult a healthcare provider?
-Much good could come out of it.
+Something good might come out of it.

 Some plants or herbs have a powerful effect on the body.